jeffThompson/TechnologyAndTheLandscape/README.md

 Field visit to Central Park

 **Readings for this week**
-Selections on Central Park/Olmsted
+[ None, work on research project ]

 **Homework**
-Draft research papers due
+Continue work on research project (draft projects due next week)

 \- \- \-